 Ms. Joan Garahy was appointed as an outside Director of ICON plc in November 2017.
-Ms. Garahy is a Non-Executive Director of UNICEF Ireland, Irish Residential Properties REIT plc, and IPB Insurance CLG.
+Ms. Garahy is a Non-Executive Director of Irish Residential Properties REIT plc, IPB Insurance CLG and two private wealth management companies.
 Ms. Garahy's previous executive roles include founder and CEO of ClearView Investment & Pensions Limited, a financial advisory company, Managing Director of HBCL Investment & Pensions Ltd, Director of Investments at HC Financial Services Group, Head of Research at the Irish National Pension Reserve Fund, Head of Research at Hibernian Investment Managers and her equity analyst roles with Goodbody Stockbrokers and NCB Group.
 Ms. Garahy was also previously Senior Independent non-executive Director of Kerry Group plc and a non executive director at Galway University Foundation and she is currently a member of the board of The Irish Chamber Orchestra.
 Ms. Garahy is a Qualified Financial Advisor, she holds a Bachelor of Science degree from University College Galway, a Master of Science from University College Dublin and a Diploma in Accounting & Finance from ACCA.
+Professor William Hall